Synthetic-Physiology-Lab/fucciphase/examples/reproducibility/README.md

-# FUCCIphase resources
+# How to use FUCCIphase from the command line

-This folder contains a complete, end-to-end example showing how to:
+This folder contains a complete, end-to-end example showing how to run FUCCIphase from the command line, no coding required.

+The example shows how to:

 1. Process a TrackMate XML file with the FUCCIphase command-line interface (CLI)
 2. Estimate cell-cycle percentages using DTW subsequence alignment